porsche-design-system/porsche-design-system/packages/components/src/components/multi-select/multi-select/multi-select.examples.md

 options are reduced by matching the options text.

 Options are slotted using the `p-multi-select-option` component.
-Each option needs to have an assigned value, which can be passed via an attribute or property and can be of type number or string.
+Each option needs to have an assigned value, which can be passed via an attribute or property and needs to be of type string.
 Initial selection states can only be achieved using the value property on the `p-multi-select` component ([More Info](components/multi-select/examples#set-value)).
 Options don't have a selected attribute or property!.
 If an option should be visible but not selectable, it can be disabled by using the `disabled` attribute.

 <Playground :markup="basic()" :config="config"></Playground>